djtm/syncthing-docker-scratch/README.md

 1. retrieves a binary from the syncthing website
 2. verifies the hash signature
 3. creates a scratch docker image
+4. uploads the image to docker
+5. removes all images from the local system

-for all Linux architectures.
+for all Linux architectures. `sh build.sh 0.12.21` builds, uploads, and purges containers for all architectures.

 Most people will want to reduce the amount of architectures to their need.
 Adjust the repository to upload to your own repo.
+Containers are tagged with the version of syncthing given as command line.
+The system uploads the current version as latest version of the image.

 ## Running